 The first stop was one of Playa del Camen’s resorts, Le Rêve Hotel & Spa, a beachfront boutique adult’s only property located in the jungle about 45 minutes south of Cancun on Xcalacoco beach.
-The name is French inspired but the resort itself gathers it influences from Mexico and all over the world.
+The name is French-inspired, but the resort itself gathers its influences from Mexico and worldwide.

 When I got off the plane, this gentleman greeted me.
-I am apparently an important enough person to have my own Guy-With-A-Sign-With-My-Name-On-It.
-I asked him if I could take the sign home and frame it, but apparently they have rules against that.
-Probably because if someone wants to take it home, then they aren’t really important enough to warrant one.
+I am an important enough person to have my own Guy-With-A-Sign-With-My-Name-On-It.
+I asked him if I could take the sign home and frame it, but apparently, they have rules against that.
+If someone wants to take it home, they aren’t significant enough to warrant one.

 Why yes, that IS a whole coconut that guy is just slicing in half like a tomato.

 These are private hammocks.
-At least one of the Bungalows come with private plunge pools with a beautiful ocean view.
+At least one of the Bungalows has private plunge pools with a beautiful ocean view.
 They also provide you with complimentary snorkeling gear that I never used.
-On the downside, the actually ocean directly in front of the hotel, while stunning, actually sits on a giant rock sans sand.
+On the downside, the actual ocean directly in front of the hotel, while stunning, sits on a giant rock sans sand.

-How many bodies of water do you need to have to make it a full vacation?
-Two, apparently.
+How many bodies of water do you need to have to make it an entire vacation?
+Two.
 The ocean and an outdoor pool.
 Three, if you include a coconut filled with booze.

-There were little canals that cut through the resort.
+There were tiny canals that cut through the resort.
 It felt like Venice…except a thousand times better.

 Le Rêve Hotel & Spa has one of the best restaurants in Playa del Carmen, Cancun and maybe the entire Riviera Maya.
 I have to believe that the ingredients are all delivered fresh daily.
-While there is both a consistent Mexican and Italian menu, the specials change frequently according to whats fresh and in season, and they even have an amazing bread and pastry chef to make fresh bread, muffins, pastries and cookies every day.
+While there is a consistent Mexican and Italian menu, the specials frequently change according to what’s fresh and in season, and they even have an amazing bread and pastry chef to make fresh bread, muffins, pastries, and cookies every day.

 This menu looks blurry.
 It’s not.
-It’s just that it was so good, you get drunk by looking at it.
+It’s just that it was so good that you get drunk by looking at it.